CSharp-Catalyst/ModellerMcp/README.md

 Modeller MCP is an advanced domain modeling and code generation platform that combines Behaviour-Driven Development (BDD) principles with Large Language Model (LLM) intelligence.
-Transform your domain models into production-ready .NET 9 applications using Vertical Slice Architecture (VSA) patterns.
+Transform your domain models into production-ready modern .NET applications using Vertical Slice Architecture (VSA) patterns.

 ### Key Capabilities